CloudSecurityAlliance/CSA-IT-Operations/projects/WG-automation/diagram.md

 end

-WriteToProcessingData --> |new item or updated item| AddToGoogleGroups[Add to Google Groups] WriteToProcessingData --> |new item or updated item| AddToGoogleGroups[Add to Slack]
+WriteToProcessingData --> |new item or updated item| AddToGoogleGroups[Add to Google Groups] WriteToProcessingData --> |new item or updated item| AddToSlack[Add to Slack]

 subgraph Zapier Add to Google Groups
 AddToGoogleGroups --> |Write email, google groups| WriteToGoogleGroups[Write to Google Groups] end

 WriteToGoogleGroups --> |updates| UpdateProcessingData[Update Processing Data]

+subgraph Zapier Add to Slack
+AddToSlack --> |Invite to channel or slack if not exists| WriteToSlack[Write to Slack] end

+WriteToSlack --> |updates| UpdateProcessingData[Update Processing Data]